Where to stay in Berlin: the best neighbourhoods (2026)

 Hotel Hackescher Markt Mid-range

-A classic 4-star facing the Hackesche Höfe, on a quiet street, 2 minutes from the Hackescher Markt S-Bahn.
+A classic 4-star pick on a quiet street facing the Hackesche Höfe, just a two-minute walk from the S-Bahn station.

 Motel One Berlin-Hackescher Markt Budget

-Affordable German design on Dircksenstraße, between Alexanderplatz and Hackescher Markt.
+German design at fair rates right on Dircksenstraße, right between Alexanderplatz and Hackescher Markt.
+Compact rooms, unbeatable location.

 Pros